PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-10 04:07:35
+Last updated: 2024-04-10 04:08:08
-Random Quote: Remember.
-Once they find out who you are, you die. - Jang Deok-su
+Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman